 - Relevance of topics and practical examples to the context of your own professional practice

-- Guided independent study, directed research and reading as well as tutor-marked assignments, including a portfolio of evidence, to reinforce learning
+- Guided independent study, directed research and reading as well as tutor-marked assignments, including a portfolio of evidence and a published article, to reinforce learning

 You will be encouraged to relate the content of the module to your own professional experiences.
 Therefore, you will need access to formal or informal educational settings to apply the ideas in practice and carry out observations.
 Non-teachers will be asked to look back on their experience as students.